jordanofoster/ntu-obsidian-notes/COMP20111 - Dist Network Arch. & Op. Sys/Edited/Topic 3/Distributed File Systems.md

 # Distributed [[File Systems]]

 - OSes and PCs have their *own* filesystems.
-	- In distributed systems, many separate machines with their *own fi*
+	- In distributed systems, many separate machines with their *own filesystems* must be considered. (how do we manage it?)